2022-2023 Fulbright Visiting Scholar Program

 Online Application Includes the Following:

 – Project statement of proposed activity for research or teaching in the U.S.

 – Curriculum Vitae/Resume

 – Three letters of reference

-– Letter of invitation from a preferred U.S. host institution – should be typed on institutional letterhead and signed.
-The letter should also contain the proposed academic year.
+– Letter of invitation from a preferred U.S. host institution – should contain proposed program dates, be typed on institutional letterhead and signed.
+Providing an invitation letter is strongly encouraged, but not required by the application deadline.

 – Photocopy of doctoral degree or a Master’s degree from a European or U.S. university